 Lake Kawaguchiko, Yamanashi Prefecture

-Lake Kawaguchiko is easily accessible from Tokyo and a prime spot for mind-blowing views of Fuji-san.
-Early-morning mist gives the mountain an ethereal vibe in this sacred, inspiring landscape.
+Lake Kawaguchiko is easily accessible from Tokyo and a prime spot for mind-blowing views of Mount Fuji, itself one of the most omnipresent and gorgeous sights in the entire country.
+Early morning mist gives the mountain an ethereal vibe in this sacred, inspiring landscape.

 Kabira Bay, Ishigaki Island, Okinawa Prefecture

 Japan isn't all skyscrapers and mountains.
-Far off the mainland, the island of Okinawa offers sandy beaches with crystal-clear waters, coral reef, and some of the happiest people around.
-Unfortunately Kabira Bay doesn't allow swimming or snorkeling, but you can hop on a glass-bottom boat to see everything the waters have to offer.
+Far off the mainland, the island of Okinawa offers white-sand sand beaches with crystal-clear waters, coral reefs, and some of the happiest people around.
+Unfortunately, Kabira Bay doesn't allow swimming or snorkeling in order to preserve its delicate ecosystem, but you can hop on a glass-bottom boat to see everything the waters have to offer.

 Osaka Castle, Osaka

-Sitting smack dab in the middle of the city, Osaka Castle acts as an anchor that holds down the history and tradition of ancient Japan in a surrounding sea of skyscrapers.
-The castle's had a tumultuous history -- it burnt down in the 17th century and was attacked by Godzilla in the 1955 Godzilla Raids Again -- but has been repeatedly restored to its former glory.
+Sitting smack-dab in the middle of the city, Osaka Castle acts as an anchor that holds down the history and tradition of ancient Japan in a surrounding sea of skyscrapers.
+The castle's had a tumultuous history—it burnt down in the 17th century and was attacked by Godzilla in the 1955 film Godzilla Raids Again—but has been repeatedly restored to its former glory.

 Biei Blue Pond, Shirogane, Hokkaido Prefecture

-Way up north in rugged Hokkaido swirls the Biei Blue Pond, aptly named for its enchantingly blue waters whose hue changes with the seasons (or even just a change in the wind).
+Way up north, in rugged Hokkaido, swirls the Biei Blue Pond, aptly named for its enchantingly blue waters whose hue changes with the seasons (or even just the wind).
 The pond is full of lifeless larch and silver birch trees that reflect on the surface like a turquoise mirror.

-Situated on Miyajima, which literally translates to "shrine island," Itsukushima is famous for being built over the water.
-Catch it at high tide and the whole complex appears to be floating.
+Situated on Miyajima—which literally translates to “shrine island”— Itsukushima was famously built over the water, and if you catch it at high tide, the whole complex appears to be floating.
 Two hundred meters offshore, the Great Torii has been warding off evil spirits since 1168.

-Arriving at Shikisai-no-oka, you might think your train was diverted and you somehow ended up in the Netherlands.
-It's not Europe, but the colorful patchwork of dozens of varieties of flowers in the quaint hillside village of Biei-cho would leave any monarch jealous.
-The park is open year-round, but you'll catch the fields at their best from April to October.
+Arriving at Shikisai-no-oka, you might think your train was diverted and you somehow ended up in the tulip fields of the Netherlands.
+It's not Europe, but the colorful patchwork of dozens of varieties of flowers in the dreamy hillside village of Biei-cho would leave any monarch jealous.
+The park is open year-round, but you'll witness the fields at their best from April to October.